All Episodes

 That's my point.

-It's almost it's it's it's it's almost impossible not.
+It's almost, it's almost impossible not.

-I can I can tell you stories.
+I could tell you stories.

-I I could tell you stuff.
+I could tell you stuff.

-I in fact, I will predict to you right now that after I retire, if the day ever happens, all kinds of people are going to pop up and say they wrote everything I ever said.
+In fact, I will predict to you right now that after I retire, if the day ever happens, all kinds of people are going to pop up and say they wrote everything I ever said and try to sell a book on it.

-I said, you gotta be kidding me.
+I said, you've got to be kidding me.

 As though nobody else said what you said.

-Nobody else is saying what it's everywhere out there.
+Nobody else is saying what.

-Everybody is accusing other people of theft, everybody other people are thieving themselves, stealing themselves, and so forth.
+Everybody, other people are thieving themselves, stealing themselves, and so forth.

-Um, have you ever stopped to think of something here?
+So before we get into the audio soundbite AB side-by-side comparison, have you ever stopped to think of something here?

 I don't want you to get mad at me on this.

-Have you ever stopped to think that maybe the objective here was to have Melania Trump compared to Michelle Obama.
+Have you ever stopped to think that maybe the objective here was to have Melania Trump compared to Michelle Obama?

-I mean, Michelle Obama, what her approval numbers have to be in the 90s, isn't that the case with most first ladies?
+I mean, Michelle Obama, her approval numbers have to be in the 90s.

-She doesn't have to do anything.
+She doesn't even do anything.

 She's just there.

-She's the first African American first lady.
+She's the first African-American first lady.

 Who in the world is going to give her bad approval numbers?

-I don't happen to see things that way, but maybe the political people Trump can't be.
+I don't happen to see things that way, but maybe the political people, Trump campaigns, you know, it wouldn't be bad.

-I'm, hey, I'm throwing out possibilities.
+Hey, I'm throwing out possibility.

 I don't know anything, folks.